 The Executive Director shall provide a written response to the complaint to the person making the complaint.

-If, following the response of the Executive Director, the individual concerned remains dissatisfied with the disposition of the complaint, the Executive Director or the Complaints Officer shall advise him or her that, upon request, the Board of Directors will review the response of the Executive Director to his/her complaint.
+If, following the response of the Executive Director, the individual concerned remains dissatisfied with the disposition of the complaint, the Executive Director or the Complaints Officer shall advise the person that, upon request, the Board of Directors will review the response of the Executive Director to his/her complaint.

 An individual who is requesting that the Board of Directors review the handling of his/her complaint, must submit this request in writing (e-mail or letter) to the Complaints Officer.
 The person complaining may make a further written submission to the Board along with the request.
 If an individual has any difficulties in making a written request or submission, the individual can contact the Complaints Officer by telephone for assistance.

 Where a request is made for a review by the Board of Directors, the person seeking the review will be asked to formally consent to release information relating to the complaint to the Board of Directors to allow a full consideration of the circumstances of the complaint.
 If consent is not provided, the complaint will proceed to the Board but will not include personal identifying information.

 Within sixty (60) days of receiving a complaint, the Board, or its delegate, or a Complaints Committee, shall,

 - consider the complaint, in consultation with the Executive Director, to determine if a resolution is still possible;